Top 10 ‘I Love Lucy’ Episodes, According to Fans on IMDB

 10. Season 2, Episode 10 – “Lucy Is Enceinte”

 Producers were none too pleased when they learned Lucille Ball was pregnant with her second child around the show’s second season.
-Back then, the strict Hays Code wouldn’t allow television shows to reference pregnancy.
-But that didn’t deter Lucille Ball or Desi Arnaz, who were determined to incorporate Ball’s pregnancy into the show.
-Thankfully, they got their way, resulting in some truly classic television!
+Back then, the strict Hays Code wouldn’t let TV shows reference pregnancy.
+But that didn’t deter Lucille Ball or Desi Arnaz, who decided to incorporate Ball’s pregnancy into the show.
 Because the word “pregnant” wasn’t allowed on TV at that time, characters instead had to say “expecting.”
 This episode sits at 8.9 out of 10 stars on IMDB.

 Honorable Mentions